discord-net/Discord.Net/docs/guides/commands/post-execution.md

 issue, working with `RunMode.Async`.

-If your command is marked with `RunMode.Async`, [ExecuteAsync] will return a successful [ExecuteResult] instead of whatever results the actual command may return.
+If your command is marked with `RunMode.Async`, [ExecuteAsync] will **always** return a successful [ExecuteResult] instead of whatever results the actual command may return.
 Because of the way `RunMode.Async` [works](xref:FAQ.Commands), handling within the command handler may not always achieve the desired effect.

 ## CommandExecuted Event